AndreaRibuoli/RIBY/README.md

 But we have to pay attention to avoid `%OFFSET` BIF when treating that teraspace storage from ILE CL.

-This lesson I hardly learnt while developing [`PASERIE/INSTALL` tool](https://github.com/AndreaRibuoli/PASERIE), recently made *Public*, where the teraspace memory provided by *libcurl* in PASE is accessed from ILE via CL.
+This lesson I learnt while developing [`PASERIE/INSTALL` tool](https://github.com/AndreaRibuoli/PASERIE), recently made *Public*, where the teraspace memory provided by *libcurl* in PASE is accessed from ILE via CL.

 The source code of *GHINSTALL* is clumsy and in need of rework exactly because my development started